bill-connelly/rpg/README.md

 ## Troubleshooting

-!RASPBERRY PI 4!
+RASPBERRY PI 4
     The Raspberry Pi 4 is a newly released version of the raspberry pi that supports dual monitors and 4GB of memory.
 We believe both of these features will improve the usability of RPG significantly.
-However, at time of writing, the model 4 are still on backorder, hence we cannot confirm whether RPG functions at all on this hardware.
-Until an update is made, people only using RPG on Raspberry Pi model 3.
+RPG does not function on this hardware at present due to a significant change in how graphics are displayed.
+Until an update is made, only use RPG on Raspberry Pi model 3.

-!STATIONARY GRATINGS!
+STATIONARY GRATINGS
     Low resolution combined with low propogation speeds (low temporal frequency or high spacial frequency) and high FPS may result in unmoving gratings, because the per-frame propogation speed is rounded to the nearest integer number of pixels (such that propogation is even each frame), and this speed may be rounded down to zero.

-!MEMORY MANAGEMENT!
+MEMORY MANAGEMENT
     The raspberry pi 3 has 1GB of memory, of which typically 750MB is free.
 Each 1280 x 720 frame of 16 bit data takes up 14.75MB of ram.
 A typical 1 seconds grating with no looped frames at 60 Hz therefore takes up 110.6MB.
 Hence a maximum number of *unlooped* gratings